jeffski13/jeffDotSki/README.md

 Howdy!
 I decided it would be fun to build an opensource website.
 It has been a blast sipping coffee in the evenings while creating this and doing some collaboration with my friends at work.

 Feel free to look through this as examples!
-I'm not going to say I know everything, but I did manage to get the various frameworks working together!
+I did manage to get the various frameworks working together, which is always fun.

 ## PokePeru